-Grant Thomton Taiyo LLC is a member firm of Grant Thorrton International Ltd ("GTIL").
+Grant Thornton Taiyo LLC is a member firm of Grant Thornton International Ltd ("GTIL").
 GTIL and the member firms are not a worldwide partnership.
 Services are delivered independently by the member firms.
-GTIL, and is member firms are not agents of, and do not obligate, one another and are not liable for one another's acts or omissions.
+GTIL and its member firms are not agents of, and do not obligate, one another and are not liable for one another's acts or omissions.